Free Comic Book Day

 Free Comic Book Day (FCBD) is an annual promotional effort by the North American comic book industry to attract new readers to independent comic book stores.
-It usually takes place on the first Saturday of May and is often cross-promoted with the release of a superhero film.
+It usually takes place on the first Saturday of May and has historically been cross-promoted with the release of a superhero film.
 Over two thousand participating stores give away millions of comic books annually.
 The event was proposed by Joe Field in the August 2001 issue of Comics & Games Retailer magazine and Free Comic Book Day was launched in 2002, coordinated by the industry's single large distributor, Diamond Comic Distributors.
 FCBD has become an official Children's Book Week event and has inspired similar events for German- and Dutch-language comics industries.
-The twentieth edition of FCBD was held on May 7, 2022.
+The twenty-third edition of FCBD was held on May 3, 2025.

 Organization

 FCBD is organized and facilitated by Diamond Comics Distributors, guided by a committee representing publishers, industry journalists, retailers, and its own management.
 This committee selects the titles from publishers with the aim of providing a wide variety of what the industry has to offer.
 The committee also investigates potential dates for the event which are then decided upon by a vote among retailers.